-‘Many people avoid the Meseta, catching the bus from Burgos to Leon’, I heard on my first day on the Camino de Santiago.
+‘Many people avoid the Meseta on the Camino, catching the bus from Burgos to Leon’, I heard on my first day on the Camino de Santiago.
 I was shocked.
 I thought most people were keen to walk the full route, either in stages or as a single pilgrimage.
 Whilst setting out to walk and enjoy the whole 800km, the Meseta was the section I was looking forward to with anticipation.
 I became curious as to what my experience would be.

-The ‘we’ I talk about in this blog is my walking buddy.
+My walking buddy is the ‘we’ I talk about in this blog.

 We woke the next day to sunshine and openness all around.
-Coming from Australia where big blue skies, open plains of wheat and stark vegetation are very familiar, I felt at home.
-I was, however, clearly in Spain with ruins and history in abundance enroute.
+Coming from Australia where big blue skies, open plains of wheat, and stark vegetation are very familiar, I felt at home.
+I was, however, clearly in Spain with ruins and history in abundance.

 At the convent ruins at St Anton – very imposing and beautiful – I met a Swedish guy walking his fourth Camino.
-For him, it was about shedding – weight, stress, concerns – and restoring peace.
-I had dedicated my Camino to peace.
-There were so many nationalities talking, sharing and caring.
-I thought, if all the world leaders did the Camino, there would be no wars.
+For him, it was about shedding – weight, stress, concerns, and restoring peace.
+I had dedicated my Camino de Santiago to peace.
+There were so many nationalities talking, sharing, and caring.
+I thought, that if all the world leaders did the Camino, there would be no wars.
 The Camino naturally creates camaraderie and tolerance.
 It may not start that way, but I found it certainly developed as I relaxed into the walk and accepted people for exactly who they were.
 I realized we all have concerns that we have to deal with at times.

 The open spaces and heat, even in early June, were a challenge.
 We experienced a heat wave whereby it was 36-38C every day.
 I found it important to pace myself and plan my walking day.
 As it got hotter, we started earlier and earlier, leaving at dawn some days.
 There was a real advantage in that.
 The sunrises were spectacular and there were few people on the road, making it a very peaceful start to the day.
 I really enjoyed the reflective time this gave me.
 One morning we saw both the sun and the moon in front of us through the clouds and behind us a magnificent sunrise reflecting off the clouds.

 Water on the Meseta was vital.
 Not all villages have potable, drinkable, water.
 So ensuring I had enough was important.
-One day I ran out, and in the way only the Camino can provide, an albergue owner drove down the road towards us handing out bottles of water.
-He was celebrating the birthday of his albergue, so he said and we were thankful for his gift.
+One day I ran out, and in the way only the Camino can provide, an Albergue owner drove down the road towards us handing out bottles of water.
+He was celebrating the birthday of his Albergue, so he said and we were thankful for his gift.
 En El Camino Albergue was a superbly run welcoming family accommodation.
 Each floor featured beautifully crafted timber furniture made from found wood.
-Coincidentally, we had decided, at the previous village, that we were going to stay at this albergue when we got into Boadilla, our destination for the day.
+Coincidentally, we had decided, at the previous village, that we were going to stay at this Albergue when we got into Boadilla (which is also on the Hontanas to Fromista route), our destination for the day.
 The owner’s gift cemented our decision.

-I can highly recommend the Meseta.
+I can highly recommend the Meseta one of Spain’s natural wonders.
 Take your time and walk the distances that work for you.
 Stop, look, listen and feel and you get the Meseta.

 Jill Keyte walked the Camino in May and June 2017